We have long had an open attitude to repatriation of museum objects.

 This Bronze came to the collection in 1935 as the result of its transfer from Cranmore Ethnographical Museum, Kent (which closed in the 1940s).
 The exact provenance of this Bronze prior to this is not known, though it is probable that it came from the looting of Benin City in 1897.

 Bristol City Council acknowledges and recognises that the possession of historic Benin Bronzes is highly contentious and that there are calls for repatriation to Benin (Nigeria).
-As a consequence, Culture team staff are establishing contact with the interested parties in Nigeria and those who are currently negotiating with them across Europe as part of the Benin Dialogue Group and through the Legacy Restoration Trust in Nigeria.
+As a consequence, Culture team staff are establishing contact with the interested parties in Nigeria and those who are currently negotiating with them across Europe as part of the Benin Dialogue Group and through the Legacy Restoration Trust in Nigeria and National Commission for Museums and Monuments.

 We understand the current situation in Nigeria to be one that is still under discussion.
 Plans for a new Museum of the Royal Court have been agreed and many representatives of the local and national governments, as well as the Royal Court itself, are working towards this as a way forward.
 Some have agreed to loan items there, others see it as a place that returns could be made permanently.
 Once we have been able to establish the level of agreement for these plans we will be able to progress our discussions.